Logan Davis

 Education

-Logan received her J.D. from Tulane School of Law in New Orleans, Louisiana.
-While in law school, Logan practiced as a student attorney at the Tulane Law School’s Domestic Violence Clinic, working in Louisiana trial and appellate courts.
-She appeared in court on a combination of emergency hearings, contested trials, and oral arguments.
-She also assisted in work with the Women’s Prison Project, representing incarcerated domestic violence victims.
+Logan received her J.D. from Tulane School of Law in New Orleans, Louisiana in 2019.
+While in law school, Logan gained valuable practical experience as a student attorney at the Tulane’s Domestic Violence Clinic, representing clients in Louisiana trial and appellate courts.
+She also contributed to the Women’s Prison Project, advocating for incarcerated domestic violence victims.